 Dean sat up as well, relieved to hear that his mental image of his best friend wasn’t irreparably tarnished.
 That being said,, he felt the need to defend his best friend.
 “What?
 Successful, well-tanned, fit men with great personalities aren’t your type?”

 “Men who are madly in love with their wives are not my type,” Bess countered with a smile, before frowning slightly.
 “I miss him.”

-Dean nodded, but then decided to try and move the conversation along, to keep them from falling into that now all too familiar silent funk.
-“What am I note telling Shauna about that doesn’t involve you sleeping with her husband?”
+Dean nodded but decided to try and move the conversation along, to keep them from falling into that now all too familiar silent funk.
+“What am I not telling Shauna about that doesn’t involve you sleeping with her husband?”

 “Uh—right.
 You know about The Hughs, yeah?”

 Dean raised an eyebrow.
 “The band?
 Shauna really likes them.
 Am I thinking of the right group?”

 Bess nodded.
 “According to Tay, they are her absolute favorite.
 I went to high school with their manager, so when Tay said he was going to try and get them to play Shauna’s birthday I thought introducing him to their manager might help that process along.
 We were all the way out there because it was closer to her house and it fit her schedule better.
 She’d already left, about ten minutes before, but we’d each gotten one last drink to celebrate that it looked like she was going to be able to convince them.
 He was so happy.”
 Bess stopped as her voice caught in her throat.
 She took a deep breath to regain some composure.
 “So—you can’t tell Shauna.
 Not yet at least.
 She would blame herself for the fact that he was there, even though it was so not her fault that it almost hurts to explain.”